DAF201/2022_fall_school_garbage/Logic.md

 ## Uniqueness Quantifier

 ∃!x P(x) means that P(x) is true for one and only one x in the universe of discourse

+"There is a unique x such that..."

+## Trailing Quantifiers

+Additional information at the end of the sentense

+Example: ∀x ∈ R , x<sup>2</sup> ≥ 0(x is a real number and x<sup>2</sup> is not 0)

+this will include all real number but 0

+## Bound and Free Variables

+when an variable has something to do with the quantifier, we say it is bound, otherwise, we say it is free.

+Example: ∃x(x + y = 1), in this case, x in bound and y is free